PavloIvanochokQA/Goose_Tracker_API_testing/docs/Test Cases.md

-# Checklist for Testing GooseTrack API
+# Test Cases for Testing GooseTrack API

 ## 1. User Authentication (UserAuth)
 * T01: Create a new user with a valid email, password, and name.